 Dr. Emily Deaton

 Dr. Deaton is our new Primary Care doctor!

 “Being a social worker and a psychiatric nurse practitioner allows me to mix medicine with the complex world of psychosocial services.
 It serves to remind me always that I am serving people and not conditions or diagnoses.
 I’m serving someone’s mother, father, brother, sister, loved one and I strive to do that to the best of my ability.”

 Kathleen is a medication management provider who aims to provide a holistic approach to patients with psychiatric diagnosis.
 She typically sees patients who are adolescents or young adults.

 Announcement: Construction at the Sage Facilities

 We are currently expanding our Primary Care clinic to include new exam rooms and more offices for new Primary Care providers.
-We are also making more space in the clinic for our ketamine and detox services.
+We are also making more space in the clinic for detox services.
 Business will continue as usual during this expansion.